RetronEletron/PortageForest/README.md

 UKUI (Works great although may be a bit slow at some bits)

+## Notes
+- Vulkan Support is enabled
+- X support is enabled
+- All stage4's will be in the stable branch
+- There will be only openRC and Systemd support only.
+- Only x86 and x64 support (No Other architecture supported)
+- Base system only installed (For GNOME for example it would be only gnome-light and the base gentoo system and no additional packages)

 ## Installation

 1. Download a release from the [Releases](https://github.com/RetronEletron/VoidOfPortage/releases) page.
+2. Create a `/mnt/gentoo` directory if it does not exist.
+(In a Live Portage Media)
+3.